-It is also important to clean the tracks along which the counterweight carriage rides on the first beam.
-These tracks carry a moving load of 200 kg.
+It is also important to clean at the same time the tracks on along which the counterweight carriage is ridingrides on the first beam.
+These tracks carry a moving load of 600 200 kg.
 Any dirt will cause slight vibrations that are transferred to the film image.